Tobi1235/fangs-over-fangs/README.md

 # fangs-over-fangs

-I am not responsible to the use of this tool
+This is an fb brutefotce tool,it requires a password file to run,I am not responsible to the use of this tool